skyshock21/flipwords/README.md

-# Output Random MAC address
+# Output Words From File, But Reversed

 The script flipwords.py allows you to input a text file, and it will output the words in order of appearance, but reversed.
 It can serve as a library to be imported as well.